LoganHosoda/gaming-moments/README.md

-# Gaming Moments
+# MediaMesh

-A full-stack social media application for gamers to share their epic gaming moments!
-Built with the MERN stack (MongoDB, Express.js, React, Node.js), Gaming Moments allows users to create, like, comment on, and search for gaming-related posts.
+A full-stack social media platform for sharing and discovering visual content!
+Built with the MERN stack (MongoDB, Express.js, React, Node.js), MediaMesh allows users to create, like, comment on, and search for image-based posts with real-time social interactions.

-## 🎮 Features
+## 🚀 Features

 - **User Authentication**: Secure login/signup with JWT tokens and Google OAuth
-- **Post Management**: Create, edit, and delete gaming moment posts
+- **Content Management**: Create, edit, and delete image-based posts
 - **Social Interactions**: Like and comment on posts from other users
 - **Search Functionality**: Search posts by title, tags, or content
-- **Tagging System**: Tag posts with relevant gaming keywords
+- **Tagging System**: Tag posts with relevant keywords for discovery
 - **Real-time Updates**: Live updates for likes and comments
 - **Responsive Design**: Optimized for desktop and mobile devices
 - **Pagination**: Efficient loading of posts with pagination
 - **User Profiles**: View posts from specific users
-- **Image Uploads**: Share screenshots and images with posts
+- **Image Uploads**: Share high-quality images with posts

 ## 🛠️ Tech Stack